andriiginting/Line-distance-ruby/README.md

-This is new project called Line.
-Please change the information in line.gemspec accordingly.

 # Line
-This project about calculate distance between two end point and can compare two lines
+This project about calculate distance between two end point and can compare two lines.
+In this case, i just update the spec
 ## Dependancies
 1. Ruby v2.5